 By: Roman Kozak

-One evening in Milan I accompanied our editor-in-chief Nichelle Cole to the event of Bougeotte by Hodara.
-I’d already heard about their innovative design pieces, but when I saw them with my own eyes and touched the materials I really felt the chills on my skin…
+One evening in Milan I accompanied our editor-in-chief Nichelle Cole to the Bougeotte by Hodara event.
+I’d already heard about their innovative design pieces, but when I saw them with my own eyes and touched the materials I felt chills…

-The Russian-born designer took us into her pleasant and fascinating world; she made us jump into a new reality, made only of mystery, where everything was seen like a dream, there was no logic, just a big puzzle, ready to solve.
+The Russian-born designer took us into her fascinating world; she made us jump into a new reality where everything was like a dream, there was no logic, just a big puzzle, ready to solve.

-The series shared a gradation of colors that represented the absolute king of the shades of the wood- ranging from dark brown and finishing with the deepest black.
-Fur, used for the chair and in combination with the dark heavy wood, shimmered in evanescence with sensual color to enrich the whole design, giving unique refinement and offered a trademark ready to make a certainty to its name.
+The series shared a color graduation from dark brown to the deepest black.
+Fur, used for the chair and in combination with the dark heavy wood, shimmered with sensual color, enriching the design, giving it a unique refinement.